rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 - I had to figure out how to make the database go fast for importing & querying data.
 - I needed a more intelligent importer since now all data needs to be transformed into the right format before storing it,  and this process depends on the source.

-Having said that,  I figured the additional complexity on import was worth the cost given the reduction in system complexity.
+Having said that,  I figured it was worth the cost (see next section)

 ---